 My Mother also told me another Buddha story.

-Some bandits tried to capture Buddha and he was running for his life through the forest.
-Suddenly he saw a cave with a big spider web in the entrance.
-Buddha had no choice so he ran straight through the web and hid in the back of the cave.
+Some bandits tried to capture Buddha, and he was running for his life through the forest.
+Suddenly he saw a cave with a big spider web at the entrance.
+Buddha had no choice, so he ran straight through the web and hid in the back of the cave.
 The spider had recognized him and understood Buddha was in danger.
 In a jiffy, she repaired her broken web.

 The spider is a useful animal